 The Connelly-Delouvrier International Scholars Program is designed to provide financial support for one academic semester of study abroad for a select group of academically talented students.
 The program supports international studies opportunities for undergraduate students while building momentum for Villanova’s efforts to globalize its curriculum and build lasting relationships with host institutions.
 This program is a chance for undergraduate students to enhance their arc of development; therefore, a student’s chosen program of study should build upon previous experiences and contribute to future plans and goals.

-This program is open to students in the Honors Program, whether or not they are pursuing a formal Honors degree.
+This program is open to students in the Honors Program for semester-long study abroad experiences in the fall or spring semesters.
 Preference will be given to students who choose distinctive and highly challenging academic programs and to students with demonstrated financial need.
 In recent years, Connelly-Delouvrier International Scholars have had great success competing for nationally competitive scholarships, such as the Fulbright; therefore, preference will also be given to students whose program would naturally lead to this path.

 The Connelly-Delouvrier International Scholars Program is a result of the generosity of the Connelly Foundation and honors the memory of Judith Connelly-Delouvrier who died in the 1996 TWA Flight 800 tragedy.
 Mrs. Judith Connelly-Delouvrier was born Judith Celeste Connelly in Jenkintown, Pennsylvania, and attended Melrose Academy in Elkins Park.
 She graduated from Rosemont College, studied at the Sorbonne in Paris, France, and received her master's degree in art history from George Washington University.
 Her career included positions with the international art dealer Sotheby's in New York and Revlon, Inc. In addition, Mrs. Delouvrier's volunteer work included serving on an advisory committee of an international exchange program for French and American students.
 Thus Mrs. Delouvrier’s experiences exemplified an appreciation of the opportunities that the Connelly-Delouvrier International Scholars Program make available to Villanova Students.